kiedtl/mobs_hs/README.md

 > *A towering monolith constructed and possessed by demonic forces.
 A
 > thousand eyes leer through slits in its jagged, spiked armour.*
 >
-> -- Dungeon Crawl Stone Soup
+> -- Dungeon Crawl: Stone Soup

-Adds a fast, agile, and hard-hitting monster with damage reflection.
+Adds a fast, agile, and hard-hitting monster with "revenge" damage.
 The overall goal is to provide a quasi-boss mob who is dangerous for players with heavy armor, but that nonetheless won't one-shot a naked noob.
 If you're a server admin, you can safely install this mob without your players putting up